Maintaining MNCH services during COVID-19: Lessons from 19 countries

 Hosted by the Department of Maternal, Newborn, Child, and Adolescent Health and Ageing, WHO

 Date: 2nd November 2021, from 1.30pm

-This global event will share and discuss countries’ experiences and lessons learned during the implementation, including establishing structures and systems to coordinate the response and ensure continuity of services, proactive use of data to inform decision-making, adaptation of service delivery and innovation.
+This global event shared and discussed countries’ experiences and lessons learned during the implementation, including establishing structures and systems to coordinate the response and ensure continuity of services, proactive use of data to inform decision-making, adaptation of service delivery and innovation.

-This event offers health policymakers, health systems, programme managers, emergency officers, MNCH programme implementers, health professionals, researchers, development and funding partners with an opportunity to interact with Ministries of Health and implementers from the 19 countries and discuss strategies to strengthen the health systems able to rapidly respond and build back better.
+This event offered health policymakers, health systems, programme managers, emergency officers, MNCH programme implementers, health professionals, researchers, development and funding partners an opportunity to interact with Ministries of Health and implementers from the 19 countries and enabled discussions to strengthen the health systems, enabling them to rapidly respond and build back better.